AviMKabir/climate-change-web/README.md

 # climate-change-web
-web app using data &amp; science for climate change
+web app with some info on climate change using real data and science :)